What is a linked list?

 class LinkedList<T> { protected head: Node<T> | undefined }

 This is the basic structure of our class.
 Now let's create a basic method to make this class a little more complete.
-Let's start with the push method.

 class LinkedList<T> { protected head: Node<T> | undefined push(element: T): void { const node = new Node(element) let current; if(this.head == null) { this.head = node } else { current = this.head while(current.next != null) { current = current.next } current.next = node } } }